Organized Religion Can Cause Trauma

 I spent so many years believing that everything depended on what happened in the building.
 I now know differently, but I am not trying to convince anyone else.
 Each person has to walk their own path regarding what they believe.
 I am still evolving and trying to heal.
 Recently I watched the television show Greenleaf on the OWN network.
 Women were in their big hats and people were in the church building greeting each other with God is good all the time.
 It seemed so phony and I wondered how I had endured this foolishness in my later years.

-I understand that this story will be viewed harshly by those who believe you must join an organized church and obey rules that a man set up in a building in order to connect with a spiritual being.
+I understand that this story will be viewed harshly by those who believe you must join an organized church and obey rules that a man set up in a building in order to connect with a Spiritual Being.
 I have cried so many tears for the church I used to enjoy that I will never experience again.
 I cry for the people who don't have the sense to see the foolishness for what it is and the guts to walk out.
 I've lost friends, and been deleted and blocked on FB for my stand.
 I will however continue to stand on what I believe.
+People will talk to me in private and say they agree with my stance but go right back to a church where they are being abused.
+It's insane.